On Observables in a Dark Matter-Clustering Quintessence System: Conclusions

-\noi \textit{Acknowledgements}\\ {\noi We are delighted to thank Lam Hui, Patrick McDon- ald, Massimo Pietroni for illuminating discussions.
+\noi \textit{Acknowledgements}\\ {\noi We are delighted to thank Lam Hui, Patrick McDonald, and Massimo Pietroni for illuminating discussions.
 MF is grateful to E. Dimastrogiovanni for insightful comments.
 MF is supported in part by NSF PHY-1068380; ZV is supported in part by DOE contract DEAC02-76SF00515.}